OValery16/TransferCL/README.md

         * This method performs the inference task and store the result in a text file

 * Currently the most convenient way is to use [DeepCL Library](https://github.com/hughperkins/DeepCL) to train the first deep learning model on mobile.
-    * However a conversion tool (TensorFlow model/TransferCL) is in preparation.
+    * However a conversion tool (TensorFlow model/TransferCL) is in development.
-* A more detailed tutorial is in preparation.
+* A more detailed tutorial is in development.

 ## 5. Case study